-- Construction Material: Feeders can be made from plastic, metal or glass.
+Feeders can be made from plastic, metal, or glass.
 Plastic feeders can discolor over time, but glass and metal feeders may allow nectar to ferment more quickly.
-Plastic feeders are lighter but can warp, whereas glass and metal feeders may break more easily.
+Plastic feeders are lighter but can warp and leak, whereas glass and metal feeders may break more easily.

-- Color: Hummingbirds are attracted to the color red, and most feeders include red bases or decorative accents to attract the birds.
+Hummingbirds are attracted to the color red, and most feeders include red bases or decorative accents to attract the birds.
 Yellow accents, however, are also attractive to insects and will more easily attract bees and wasps to the feeder.

-- Capacity: Hummingbird feeders are available in different sizes from 1-32 ounce capacities.
-Birders who only have a few backyard hummingbird guests may want to choose smaller feeders with a lower capacity so nectar isn’t wasted.
+Hummingbird feeders are available in different sizes from 1-32 ounce capacities.
+Birders who only have a few hummingbird guests may want to choose smaller feeders with a lower capacity so nectar isn’t wasted.
 If large flocks of hummingbirds regularly visit, larger feeders are more practical, but when visits are scarce, the nectar can ferment more easily.

-- Feeding Ports: Most hummingbird feeders have 3-4 feeding ports, but smaller models may have only a single port and larger feeders may have six or more.
-A greater number of feeding ports allows more birds to access the feeder simultaneously and helps reduce the birds’ natural territoriality and competitiveness to guard the feeder.
+Most hummingbird feeders have three to four feeding ports, but smaller models may have only a single port and larger feeders may have six to eight or more.
+A greater number of feeding ports allow more birds to access the feeder simultaneously and helps reduce the birds’ natural territoriality and competitiveness to guard the feeder.

-- Perches: Nectar-producing flowers do not typically include perches for feeding birds, and perches are not necessary for hummingbird feeders.
-If the perches are available, however, the birds can feed more easily and may remain at the feeder for longer periods of time for birders to observe and identify them.
+Nectar-producing flowers do not typically include perches for feeding birds, and perches are not necessary for hummingbird feeders.
+If perches are available, however, the birds can feed more easily and may remain at the feeder for longer periods of time for birders to observe and identify them.
 Feeders with perches are also ideal for hummingbird photography.

-- Mounting: Most hummingbird feeders are designed to be hung from poles or branches, but other mounting methods are also available.
+Most hummingbird feeders are designed to be hung from poles, hooks, or branches, but other mounting methods are also available.
 Smaller feeders can be attached directly to windows by suction cups and deck-mounted feeder designs are another option.

-- Cleaning: Some feeder designs are easier to clean than others.
-Because feeders should be thoroughly cleaned 2-3 times per week during the summer, choosing an easy to clean feeder can make it easier to maintain the feeders properly.
+Some feeder designs are easier to clean than others.
+Because feeders should be thoroughly cleaned two to three times per week during the summer, choosing an easy to clean feeder can make it easier to maintain the feeders properly.

-- Cost: Basic hummingbird feeders can cost less than $5, while larger, more expensive models may cost $30 or more.
-Choose a feeder design you like that is within your birdfeeding budget so you can enjoy visits from hummingbirds.
+Basic hummingbird feeders can cost less than $5, while larger, more expensive models may cost $30 or more.
+Choose a feeder design you like that is within your bird feeding budget so you can enjoy visits from hummingbirds without breaking the bank.

-- Appearance: Many hummingbird feeders are designed with decorative accents such as cracked or tinted glass, faux flowers and artistic swirls or decorations.
+Many hummingbird feeders are designed with decorative accents such as cracked or tinted glass, faux flowers, and artistic swirls or decorations.
 While these features can make the feeders more expensive, it is up to you to choose a design you find attractive.

 Where to Buy Hummingbird Feeders

 Hummingbird feeders can be found during the spring and summer from most major retailers, including big box stores, home improvement centers, and garden stores.
-Bird supply stores, pet stores and specialty wildlife product companies and online merchants should have a wide selection of hummingbird feeders available throughout the year.
+Bird supply stores, pet stores, specialty wildlife product companies, and online merchants should have a wide selection of hummingbird feeders available throughout the year.